Sacred Places Near Me

 Har HaBayit (הר הבית) in Hebrew, Haram al-Sharif (الحرم الشريف) in Arabic

-Also known as: Noble Sanctuary, Mount Moriah
+Also known as: Al-Haram al-Sharif, Noble Sanctuary, Mount Moriah

 Religions: Judaism, Islam, Christianity | Place Type: Religious complex | Region: Middle East